 One of the greatest days of the year is almost here – Thanksgiving!
 What plans do you have to celebrate this year?
-Will you be having friends and family over to your house, or will you be attending a dinner party?
-If your schedule includes heading over to someone elses home this Thanksgiving, you know the drill – you should never show up empty handed!
-That said, today, we wanted to share some of our favorite ways to give thanks to your Thanksgiving dinner host – here are a few things you can bring:
+Will you be having friends and family over to your house, or will you be attending a Thanksgiving dinner party?
+If your schedule includes heading over to someone else’s home this Thanksgiving, you know the drill – you should never show up empty handed!
+That said, today, we wanted to share some of our favorite Thanksgiving hostess gift ideas – here are a few things you can bring:

 - Flowers.
 Not only will your host enjoy looking at their flowers once the holiday is over, but they’ll also make for the perfect centerpiece for their Thanksgiving table!
 These Thanksgiving flowers are primarily made with orange, red and yellow flowers (perfect for the season), so any one is sure to add an additional festive feel to Thanksgiving dinner.

 - Gifts for entertaining.
 Your Thanksgiving host is going to be doing a lot of entertaining, so how nice would it be for them to have some new accessories to use?
-For example, this wine tool kit will help with a lot of their beverage needs, and these fun personalized mason jars will give everyone something new to drink out of!
-(Speaking of wine kits and mason jars, beer and wine are always great gifts too) Continue Reading…
+For example, a wine tool kit will help with a lot of their beverage needs and give everyone something new to drink out of!
+(Speaking of wine kits – mason jars, beer and wine are always great gifts too) Continue Reading…

 History of Singles’ Day